 Insert a toothpick into the center of the cake to test if it is done.
 If it comes out clean, the cake is ready to set aside to cool.
 If it comes out with wet batter, then place it back in the oven for another 10 minutes as all ovens are different.

 When the cake is done, cool it to room temperature and serve it as is or serve it dusted with a bit of powdered sugar.

-Love cake, like Christmas Cake, is said to get better with age.
-If you seal it in an airtight container, the popular opinion is that it will last a whole year.
-But, in our house, even if I seal it and hide it in the back of the fridge, love cake never seems to last longer than 4-5 days.
+This Cashew Semolina Cake Recipe (Sri Lankan Love Cake), like Christmas Cake, is said to get better with age.
+So, this is going to be hard, but if you can refrain from eating the whole loaf, you can seal it in an airtight container.
+The popular opinion is that it will last a whole year.
+But, in our house, even if I seal it and hide it in the back of the fridge, this cake never seems to last longer than 4-5 days.

 You can use all purpose flour or whole wheat flour instead, in this recipe – which will result in a less coarse cake.

 When baking cakes, I have found I get the best results using Earth Balance vegan butter sticks.